RyannDaGreat/remove_watermark/README.md

 3. If you want to get started right away, import `remove_watermark.py` and run `remove_watermark.demo_remove_watermark()`

+## Dependencies

+I haven't included a `requirements.txt` file yet, but the only special library you'll need is called "rp" - which can be installed via `pip install rp`.
+When running this code, other needed packages will be installed on the fly as you need them.
+You will also need to install FFmpeg.

 ## Extracting the Watermark

 The `make_watermark_exr.py` uses special video clips where the background is easy to predict.
 Here are some video URLs you can use to crack the watermark: